 Next, let’s think about targeting and demographics.

-In the very beginning when I started using Facebook ads, I’d target a broad audience without question.
+In the very beginning when I started using Facebook ads, I would usually target a broad audience without question.

 Here’s the audience definition that I use for my Facebook ads today –

-Demographics: For my ads, I’ve selected English speaking language (UK and US), people living in the UK and USA and of the ages of 25 to 54.
+Demographics: For my ads, I’ve selected English speaking language (UK and US), people living in the UK, USA, Canada, as well as India, and of the ages of 25 to 54.

-Interests: I’ve selected just a few terms related to ‘web design’, ‘WordPress development’ and ‘creative digital marketing’.
+Interests: I’ve selected just a few terms related to ‘web design’, ‘WordPress development’ and ‘digital marketing’.

 Additionally, don’t just create one campaign and be done with it.
-That won’t work.
+That simply won’t work.

 Create several campaigns.
 Make each one focused on different demographics and interests to find which works best for you.